BugsInBurger/huh/README.md

-                                                   THANK YOU FOR 60 FOLLOWERS!! yay :)
+                                                   THANK YOU FOR !!!70!!!
+FOLLOWERS!!
+ILY GUYS :D